jboss-developer/jboss-migration-center/CONTRIBUTING.md

         git fetch upstream

+5. To update your local master to the latest changes

+        git checkout master
+        git rebase upstream/master

-5. Create a new topic branch to contain your features, changes, or fixes.
+6. Create a new topic branch to contain your features, changes, or fixes.

         git checkout -b <topic-branch-name> upstream/master

-6. Contribute new code or make changes to existing files.
+7. Contribute new code or make changes to existing files.

-7. Commit your changes to your local topic branch.
+8. Commit your changes to your local topic branch.
 You must use `git add filename` for every file you create or change.

         git add <changed-filename>
         git commit -m `Description of change...`

    Alternatively, you can use one of the many graphical git clients, such as gitk, gitx, GitHub for Mac etc.

-8. Push your local topic branch to your github forked repository.
+9. Push your local topic branch to your github forked repository.
 This will create a branch on your Git fork repository with the same name as your local topic branch name.

         git push origin HEAD

-9. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
+10. Browse to the <topic-branch-name> branch on your forked Git repository and [open a Pull Request](http://help.github.com/send-pull-requests/).
 Give it a clear title and description.

 Setup your environment